grepString/SuperSprayPaintMod/README.md

 ## TODO

 - Add more colors and finishes
-- Increase paint amount per can
+- --Increase paint amount per can-- Completed
 - Add method to clear spawned cans in an area relative to the player

 ## Credits